nbrown02/Multi-Team-Forecaster/README.md

 GIF

+You can also check any teams where the input data (Throughput) is above the Upper Natural Process Limit (UNPL) which is the orange line.
+If above the line, this may mean you need to be careful with using it as inputs to the forecast:

+GIF

 You can also factor in one or many dependencies, for example if team X was dependent on team X, we would identify this in the slicer, with our forecast updating:

 GIF